wsu-smartcity/ElasticAnalytics/README.txt

 This project is currently just a pre-alpha for requirements analyses and data exploration, and will be rolled into a cleaner project-repo once requirements are better known.

-This code uses pandas, numpy, and igraph...and probably others, which are incredibly useful tools.
-For visualization, not so much.
-A good resource is 'Python for Data Analysis', an excellent reference work on numpy, pandas, and more.